ThiloSavaryHHU/faul-response-v2/README.md

 The key of the options (here: `good1` and `good2`) can be freely selected, but must be unique.
 The `label` is the text that is displayed in the UI (i.e. next to the checkboxes/radio buttons).
 `text` is used to generate the response text.
 This can be a string or an array of strings.
 In the latter case, a random string is selected from the array.

 The file can be found in the following folder:

 - *Use via source code:* `public/responses.json`
 - *Use via release:* `responses.json`

+The `templates` folder contains more templates.
+To use them, copy the contents of the file into the `responses.json` file.